 Founded in 1996 by Jim and John Robinson, Free Republic is a moderated Internet forum and chat site for self-described conservatives.
-The website consists of news article posted by members, followed by comments and discussion of the articles.
+The website consists of news articles posted by members, followed by comments and discussions of the articles.
 According to their about page: “Free Republic is one of the earliest and largest online gathering places for independent, grass-roots conservatism on the web.
-We’re working to roll back decades of governmental largesse, to root out political fraud and corruption, and to champion causes which further conservatism in America.”
+We’re working to roll back decades of governmental largesse, root out political fraud and corruption, and champion causes that further conservatism in America.”

 Funded by / Ownership

-The website/forum is owned by Jim Robinson and according to their about page funded “solely by donations from our readers and participants.”
+Jim Robinson owns the website/forum and, according to their about page, is funded “solely by donations from our readers and participants.”

 Analysis / Bias

-Free Republic’s users publish articles from a wide range of sources with some being on our questionable list for factual reporting, such as Breitbart, Gateway Pundit and even Rush Limbaugh who a has a terrible record with fact checkers.
+Free Republic’s users publish articles from a wide range of sources, with some being on our questionable list for factual reporting, such as Breitbart, Gateway Pundit, and even Rush Limbaugh (RIP), who has a terrible record with fact-checkers.

-Overall, we rate Free Republic Right Biased based on open endorsement of conservatism and the topics of story selection.
-We also rate them Mixed for factual reporting due to users occasionally publishing information from questionable sources.
-(D. Van Zandt 8/21/2018)
+Overall, we rate Free Republic Right Biased based on the open endorsement of conservatism and the topics of story selection.
+We also rate them Mixed for factual reporting because users occasionally publish information from questionable sources.
+(D. Van Zandt 8/21/2018) Updated (11/04/2022)

 Last Updated on May 24, 2023 by Media Bias Fact Check